egison/egison-ruby/README.md

 If you get to love the above pattern-mathcing, please try [Egison](http://www.egison.org), too.
 It is more powerful.
-For example, programmers can define their own matcher in Egison.
-(In Egison, the list, multiset, and set matchers are defined in the library not builtin.)
-We can pattern-match against infinite lists.
+For examplke ,we can pattern-match against infinite lists.
 There is a new programming world!

 ## LICENSE